FCC announces ban on Chinese telecom and surveillance equipment

 Meta confirms U.S. military involvement in sprawling phony social media operation

-People associated with the U.S. military were behind dozens of phony Facebook accounts, more than a dozen pages, a pair of groups and 26 Instagram accounts that pushed pro-U.S. messaging largely to audiences in the Middle East and Central Asia, while attempting to hide their real identities, Facebook’s parent company Meta said in a report published Tuesday.
-After researchers first exposed the decade-long operation in August, the Pentagon ordered “a sweeping audit of how it conducts clandestine information warfare,” The Washington Post reported in September.
-Citing unnamed U.S. officials, the paper reported that U.S. Central Command was among the entities under scrutiny as part of their potential role in the operation.
-A spokesperson for U.S. Central Command declined to comment Tuesday.
+People associated with the U.S. military have been found to be behind dozens of fake Facebook accounts, and Instagram accounts that pushed pro-U.S. messaging largely to audiences in the Middle East and Central Asia.
+This is according to a statement from Facebook’s parent company Meta, in a report published Tuesday.
+The Washington Post reported in September that researchers first exposed the decade-long operation in August, following which the Pentagon ordered “a sweeping audit of how it conducts clandestine information warfare” Citing unnamed U.S. officials, the paper reported that “U.S. Central Command was among the entities under scrutiny as part of their potential role in the operation.”

 Dell, HP, and Lenovo devices found using outdated OpenSSL versions